grafana/mimir/docs/sources/configuration/reference-configuration-parameters.md

   [heartbeat_period: <duration> | default = 5s]

   # (advanced) The heartbeat timeout after which ingesters are skipped for
   # reads/writes.
 0 = never (timeout disabled).
+This option needs be set on
+  # ingesters, distributors, queriers and rulers when running in microservices
+  # mode.
   # CLI flag: -ingester.ring.heartbeat-timeout
   [heartbeat_timeout: <duration> | default = 1m]

   # Number of ingesters that each time series is replicated to.
+This option
+  # needs be set on ingesters, distributors, queriers and rulers when running in
+  # microservices mode.
   # CLI flag: -ingester.ring.replication-factor
   [replication_factor: <int> | default = 3]

   # True to enable the zone-awareness and replicate ingested samples across
   # different availability zones.
+This option needs be set on ingesters,
+  # distributors, queriers and rulers when running in microservices mode.
   # CLI flag: -ingester.ring.zone-awareness-enabled
   [zone_awareness_enabled: <boolean> | default = false]

   # (advanced) Comma-separated list of zones to exclude from the ring.
 Instances
   # in excluded zones will be filtered out from the ring.
+This option needs be
+  # set on ingesters, distributors, queriers and rulers when running in
+  # microservices mode.
   # CLI flag: -ingester.ring.excluded-zones
   [excluded_zones: <string> | default = ""]